StanJulia/Stan.jl/README.md

 ## Purpose

-A package to use Stan (as an external program) from Julia.
+A package to use Stan (as an external program) from Julia (v0.4).

 For more info on Stan, please go to <http://mc-stan.org>.

 For more info on Mamba, please go to <http://mambajl.readthedocs.org/en/latest/>.

-This version, once tagged/published in METADATA, will be kept as the Github branch Stan-j0.3-v0.2.1
+This version, once tagged/published in METADATA, will be kept as the Github branch Stan-j0.4-v0.2.8

 ## What's new

+### Version 0.2.8

+1. Several Julia 0.4 fixes (tested up the Julia 0.4-rc4)
+2.

 ### Version 0.2.1